 Moreover, long-term therapy provides ongoing support and validation, helping you navigate and resolve issues connected to your emotional experiences.
 It fosters self-awareness and the development of a healthier relationship with yourself.
 Clients often discover that many of their current difficulties have roots in childhood experiences, learning to manage their expectations of others and recognising trauma cues more effectively.
 Feedback from long-term clients underscores that this therapy isn’t only for trauma survivors; it is beneficial for anyone seeking to deepen their self-understanding and improve their quality of life.
 Through long-term therapy, individuals can achieve significant personal growth and develop skills to handle life’s challenges more effectively.

 From my experience, clients amply benefit from short- and long-term therapy.
-I believe it truly depends on the individual and what they need at that time.
+I believe it depends on the individual and what they need at that time.
 It's a really good idea to consider before starting therapy: What am I looking for?
 Which approach suits me best?
 How will I know if this therapist is the right fit for me?
-Personally, I find it nearly impossible not to form a deep connection when working with clients, whether in short or long-term therapy.
-So, when you're deciding what you're looking for, try to approach it from the perspective of what will work best for you and your circumstances.
+When you're deciding what you're looking for, try to approach it from the perspective of what will work best for you and your circumstances.
 By doing this, you're likely to find exactly what you need and where you want to be.